 Reasonable costs are any costs retailers have been forced to incur by following the law on enforcing the Carrier Bag Tax.

 Reasonable costs do not include any existing costs, such as the cost of the carrier bags themselves.

-To ensure retailers are complying with the new law, local authorities may conduct inspections of any store.
+Yes.
+Local authorities may conduct inspections of any store to ensure compliance with regulations.
 These can be carried out without any warning and as an anonymous 'secret shopper'.
 During these visits, inspectors may:

 Retailers not following regulations correctly risk breaking the law and may receive:

-Details of all fixed and variable penalties and how to appeal or object to a fine are available on the gov.uk website:
+Details of all fixed and variable penalties, reductions for early payment and details of how to appeal or object to a fine are also available on gov.uk.

-Northern Ireland introduced a 5p levy on "single use" carrier bags in April 2013, leading to a decrease in usage of 72% twelve months later.
-In January 2015, the levy was extended to include any type of carrier bag, including reusable bags, that cost less than 20p.
+The levy was first introduced in Northern Ireland in April 2013 for 'single use' carriers only, leading to a 72% decrease in usage in the first year.
+In January 2015, the charge was extended to include any type of carrier bag that cost less than 20p, including reusable bags.

 Retailers who trade across different regions of the UK can apply for a Primary Authority agreement.
 This allows them to deal with just one local authority of their choice, rather than authorities in each area they trade in.